-Appearance.
+Appearance?
 And be honest with yourself, none of us want to be vain but in today's society, most care about how we look in photos.
 Maybe you want to invest in a photographer who will use every trick in the book, including Photoshop, to make you look A+.
 Maybe you're getting hair and makeup done so you want some glamour shots of how hawt you are on the big day.
 There are so many types of photographers these days and some offer 0 Photoshopping and don't care about flattering angles, they care about candid laughter even if that includes a double chin.
 There's no right or wrong, it's just a topic to bring up to understand their approach.

-Emotion.
+Emotion?
 Speaking of belly laughs that can lead to double chins, maybe those moments are what's precious to you.
 You're not in it for a glamour shoot, you want to enjoy the day and have memories to look back on that make you cry and laugh all over again.
 Most photographers are looking for great emotion too so you're likely guaranteed that.
-But you could be investing in a pricey photog who captures emotion AND spends a lot of TIME on the wedding day posing you juuuust right so the angle is flattering and who charges you more because of the amount of Photoshopping they do - if spending more time on posing and paying for the photog's time to edit out double chins doesn't sound good to you then maybe it's not a match!
+But you could be investing in a pricey photog who captures emotion AND spends a lot of TIME on the wedding day posing you juuuust right so the angle is flattering and who charges you more because of the amount of editing they do - if spending more time on posing and paying for the photog's time to edit out double chins doesn't sound good to you then maybe it's not a match!

-Timeline.
+Timeline?
 Speaking of spending time posing for the "perfect" angle, many couples have a strong opinion on the timeline of the wedding day.
 Do you want to build in an hour to get epic photos of you 2 on a mountain alone or would you rather spend the majority of time with your guests?
 Do you want to spend an hour on family formals bc that's what everyone loves to print or do you prefer more time devoted to candids?
 Again, no right or wrong but definitely something to chat about with your photog.

 There are many other examples, start jotting down a list of what's (specifically) important to you, and bring it up in the consultation to learn their approach!
+You do you.

-2. What do you love most about the photographer's work.
+2. What you love most about the photographer's work.
 This isn't a suggestion to be complimentary (although, how nice!), it's about hearing the photographer describe their work in real life scenarios.